oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-19-toolcomponent-object.md

 A tool might use the same identifier to refer to multiple distinct (although logically related) notifications.
 Therefore, the `id` properties ([sec](#reportingdescriptor-object--id-property)) of the `reportingDescriptor` objects do not need to be unique within the array.

-> EXAMPLE: In this example, two distinct but related notifications have the same id.
+> EXAMPLE 1: In this example, two distinct but related notifications have the same id.
 They are distinguished by their descriptions and message strings.
 >
 > ```json
 > "driver": {                      # A toolComponent object (§3.19).